-"Where the best picture and sound quality is required we typically recommend Seymour AV screens as providing the best combination of acoustic and video performance.
+"Where the best picture and sound quality is required we recommend Seymour AV screens as providing the best combination of acoustic and video performance.
 These screens are also excellent value for the money."

 At this Swedish HT forum, a user measured our Center Stage (both original and the new XD) against the most acoustically transparent materials available.
 Click here for the Google English translated version.
 The test results are in post #84.

 DIY Home Theater Includes 176" Seymour AV Screen

 David - Altoona, IA, winner of AV Science "Home Theater of the Month"

 Wrapping up, I’d say the Seymour AV 5001 Ice Block Class-D amplifiers offered a smooth and relaxed sound and enough power to push the Eficion F250 and the less sensitive Bogdan Art Deco to their max.
 Their sound will offer those who might want to rock out, or ‘jazz’ out for hours, a powerful, relaxed, and cost effective way to achieve this.
 The relaxed mid-range and smooth highs as well as the deep bass are engaging at high volumes, allow for long listening periods, and these amplifiers should be on the demo list of anyone looking for these sonic traits in their next amplifier.

 2009 Amp of the Year "... impressed us in every way and left us no doubt about the choice of amplifier this year"

 HomeTheater.co.il's 2009 Product of the Year awards can be found in a translated version here.

 "These amps have proven themselves better in a massive show of strength, accuracy, transparency, presentation and how wide.
 No unmatched ability to control bass and ultimatums."

 Ice Block 5001 amp review, 4/2009